 The General Motors Foundation

-Thanks to the dedication and commitment from the General Motors Foundation, the Buckle Up program has grown into the most comprehensive child passenger safety program in the nation.
+Thanks to the dedication and commitment from the GM Foundation, the Buckle Up program has grown into the most comprehensive child passenger safety program in the nation.
 Its progress is measured by two things: lives saved and injuries prevented.
-When the program started 15 years ago, every year almost 1,800 kids died in car crashes.
-Another 331,000 kids were injured.
+When the program started in 1997, 1,800 kids died in car crashes almost every year.
+Another 331,000 children were injured.
 Today, the number of deaths has been cut by a third, and the number of injuries has been cut in half.